Carol Allison, Financial Program Manager, Naval Support Facility (NSF) Dahlgren/The Navy’s Command Financial Specialist (CFS) program

-Who: Command Financial Specialists are specially trained service members who act as financial peer counselors to complement the more formalized financial counseling and advice provided through Fleet and Family Support Centers.
+Command Financial Specialists are specially trained service members who act as financial peer counselors to complement the more formalized financial counseling and advice provided through Fleet and Family Support Centers.
 The Navy sees them as the first stop for the Military member who has questions or issues about financial readiness.
-CFSs are generally slightly higher in rank than their peers (E6 or enlisted), and have demonstrated financial stability, are able to speak publicly or facilitate forums and have additional training.
+CFSs are generally slightly higher in rank than their peers (E6 or enlisted), have demonstrated financial stability, can speak publicly or facilitate forums, and have additional training.

 They’re pretty unique cards.
-I really don’t know that I’d be using anything else (in their absence) because I really haven’t seen anything else that does the same thing.
+I don’t know that I’d be using anything else (in their absence) because I haven’t seen anything else that does the same thing.